The National Biography Award, supported by the Nelson Meers Foundation, celebrates excellence in biography, autobiography and memoir writing.

 With a prize pool of $42,000 it is the nation’s richest prize for Australian biographical writing and memoir.

-The Award was established in 1996 by Dr Geoffrey Cains to encourage the highest standards of writing in the fields of biography and autobiography and to promote public interest in these genres.
-The Award’s growth and success recognises and reflects the continuing interest in stories about ordinary people with extraordinary lives.
+The Award was established in 1996 by Dr Geoffrey Cains and generously supported by the late Michael Crouch AC to encourage the highest standards of writing in biographical writing and to promote public interest in the genre.
+The Award’s growth and success recognises and reflects the continuing interest in stories about people with extraordinary lives.

 On 6 August 2018 the State Library announced that the Nelson Meers Foundation would be supporting the award moving forward.
 The Nelson Meers Foundation has generously increased the value of the prize for each of the shortlisted authors to $2,000.

 In recognition of the long standing support from the late Michael Crouch AC the Nelson Meers Foundation will also fund an additional $5,000 prize in his name for a first published biography/memoir by an Australian writer.

 Entries for the 2019 National Biography Award will open in December 2018.
 In 2019 there will be a total of $42,000 in prize money:

 • $25,000 for the winner

 • $2,000 for each of six shortlisted authors